ke-zhang-rd/krystal/docs/source/github_actions.rst

 Github Actions
 ==============

 Github Action make your work after commit smoothlly.
+There are many github actions available under github action markets.

 One of the most important job of github action is documentation automatically.
+This section will introduce github action by deploy a documentation publish action.

+This documentation deployment and publish action could be find in 'peaceiris/action-gh-pages <https://github.com/peaceiris/actions-gh-pages>'_.

 This involve two reporitories.
 The docs repo and github.io repo.
 To generate keys pair, private key and public key,

 Those two keys are github email related and can be acquired by cmd below